shanemcw/homebridge-amazondash-MAC/README.md

 A USB WiFi adapter is about $10-$20 with free shipping online.
 If you would like some insight about compatible WiFi adapters or you have tried a USB WiFi adapter with this plugin, learn more from or share your experience with the community (good or bad) in [this repository's discussion](https://github.com/shanemcw/homebridge-amazondash-mac/discussions/1).
 For example, a USB WiFi device known to work in some contexts for these purposes is the **Panda 300Mbps Wireless 802.11n USB Adapter (PAU05)**.

 ### Example WiFi Device Configuration
 This is example-only.
-There are several and different ways to do this.
+There are several different ways to do this.

-* Confirming the WiFi device is working, visible and to get the `interface` name:
+* Confirming the WiFi device is working and visible and get the `interface` name:
 ```
 sudo iw dev
 ```